 In this article, we’ll look a bit closer at self-employment in this context, and unpack the tax obligations most relevant to freelancers in Hong Kong.

-By the way, if you decided to take it one step further and set up your private limited in Hong Kong, we can help you make it official, let us know!
+By the way, if you decided to take it one step further and register your private limited company in Hong Kong, we can help you make it official, let us know!

 Freelancing & Self-employed: A Definition